ntsrigaud/Problem-Solving/README.md

-# Just Programming
+# Problem Solving

-This repository contains solutions to various programming problems.
-The main implementation objectives for the implementation of each solutions are:
+This repository contains solutions to various fundamental programming challenges, including online judges and custom projects designed to understand of core programming principles.

-- Simplicity
-- Correctness
-- Efficiency

-> [!IMPORTANT]
-> Only things that are necessary should be kept here.